Nexel-Lab/aurora-starter/README.md

 <h2 id="about">About this boilerplate</h2>

-This boilerplate is made up from AURORA App with SEO and deploy-ready for you next Web-App.
+This boilerplate is made up from AURORA App with SEO, PWA, and deploy-ready for you next Web-App.

 <h2 id="overview">The AURORA App</h2>